sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 applies to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see http://www.w3.org/TR/css3-mediaqueries/).
 A hint to the consumer of the link to what the target item is applicable for.
+Described in {{model-media}}.

-- software-meta-entry (label 5): An open-ended collection of key/value data related to this CoSWID.
+- software-meta-entry (label 5): An open-ended map of key/value data pairs.
-A number of predefined attributes can be used within this item providing for common usage and semantics across the industry.
+A number of predefined keys can be used within this item providing for common usage and semantics across the industry.
 The data definition of this entry allows for any additional attribute to be included, though it is recommended that industry norms for new attributes are defined and followed to the degree possible.
 Described in {{model-software-meta}}.

-- entity-entry (label 2): Specifies the organizations related to the software component referenced by this CoSWID tag.
+- entity-entry (label 2): Provides information about one or more organizations related to the software component referenced by this
+CoSWID tag.
 Described in {{model-entity}}.

-- link-entry (label 4): Provides a means to establish a relationship arc between the tag and another item.
-A link can be used to establish relationships between tags and to reference other resources that are related to the
+- link-entry (label 4): Provides a means to establish relationship arcs between the tag and another items.
+A given link can be used to establish the relationship between tags or to reference another resource that is related to the
 CoSWID tag, e.g.
-vulnerability database associations, ROLIE feeds, MUD files, software download location, etc).
+vulnerability database association, ROLIE feed <!-- TODO: reference -->, MUD resource <!-- TODO: reference -->, software download location, etc).
 This is modeled after the HTML "link" element.
 Described in {{model-link}}.

 <!-- TODO: Review from here -->

-- payload-entry (label 6): The items that may be installed on a system entity when the software component is installed.
-Note that payload may be a superset of the items installed and - depending on optimization mechanisms in respect to that system entity - may or may not include every item that could be created or executed on the corresponding system entity when software components are installed.
-In general, payload will be used to indicate the files that may be installed with a software component.
-Therefore payload will often be a superset of those files (i.e. if a particular optional sub-component is not installed, the files associated with that software component may be included in payload, but not installed in the system entity).
+- payload-entry (label 6): This item represents the software artifacts that may be installed on an endpoint when the software component is installed.
+Note that the payload may represent a superset of the software artifacts installed.
+Based on user selections at install time, an installation may not include every artifact that could be created or executed on the endpoint when the software component is installed (i.e. if a particular optional sub-component is not installed, the files associated with that software component may be included in payload, but not installed in the system entity).
 Described in {{model-payload}}.

 - evidence-entry (label 3): This item is used to provide results from a scan of a system where software that does not have a CoSWID tag is discovered.
-This information is not provided by the software-creator, and is instead created when a system is being scanned and the evidence for why software is believed to be installed on the device is provided in the evidence item.
+In such a case, a CoSWID tag may be created by the discovery process when the endpoint is scanned.
+This item represents evidence for why software is believed to be installed on the endpoint.
 Described in {{model-evidence}}.

 - any-element-entry (label 7): A default map that can contain arbitrary map members and even nested maps (which would also be any-elements).
 In essence, the any-element allows items not defined in this CDDL data definition to be included in a Concise Software Identifier.
 Described in {{model-any-element}}.

-### Determining the tag type
+### Determining the tag type   {#model-tag-type}

-The operational model for SWID and CoSWID tags introduced in {{intro-lifecycle}}.
+The operational model for SWID and CoSWID tags was introduced in {{intro-lifecycle}}.
 The following rules can be used to determine the type of a CoSWID tag.

 - Corpus Tag: A CoSWID tag MUST be considered a corpus tag if the corpus item is "true".
 - Primary Tag: A CoSWID tag MUST be considered a primary tag if the corpus, patch, and supplemental items are "false".